raspy135/Qun-mk2/README.md

 The Modifier is powerful feature, it will give algorithmic effects to the pattern.
 Those effects will be applied to current pattern without breaking the pattern data.
 Also, you can apply modifiers to the pattern to make the effect as permanent.

 - Transpose will add offset to the pattern.
-Scale quantize (SEQ Config button 3) will help to keep the result musical.
+Scale quantize (SEQ Config button 3) will help to keep the result musical. _Demo: [video](https://youtu.be/WVT4ovd2yOc) is available._
 - Width Offset will change the note length.
 - Randomness will add some randomness to playing notes.
 Scale quantize (SEQ Config button 3) will help to keep the result musical.
 - Arpeggiator will add note offset.
 Scale quantize (SEQ Config button 3) is important to generate usable Arpeggiator result.